-One of the great violinists of our age – Leonidas Kavakos – has announced that he will lead a unique two-hour masterclass at Royal Birmingham Conservatoire, part of Birmingham City University.
+One of the great violinists of our age – Leonidas Kavakos – recently led a unique two-hour masterclass at Royal Birmingham Conservatoire, part of Birmingham City University.

-The masterclass for Royal Birmingham Conservatoire strings students not only marks the violinist and conductor’s inaugural visit to the new £57 million institution, but it is also the first time Kavakos has hosted such an event at any of the UK’s Royal Schools of Music.
+The masterclass for Royal Birmingham Conservatoire strings students not only marked the violinist and conductor’s inaugural visit to the new £57 million institution, but it was also the first time Kavakos had hosted such an event at any of the UK’s Royal Schools of Music.

 Leonidas Kavakos is recognised across the world as a violinist and artist of rare quality, acclaimed for his matchless technique, his captivating artistry and his superb musicianship, as well as for the integrity of his playing.
 Kavakos works with the world’s greatest orchestras and conductors and is a frequent recitalist in the world’s premier recital halls and festivals.

-His Royal Birmingham Conservatoire masterclass will take place on Friday 14 December, which is also the last day of the University’s autumn term.
+His Royal Birmingham Conservatoire masterclass took place on Friday 14 December, which was also the last day of the University’s autumn term.